 The National University of Singapore will host a two-day Workshop on Current Issues in Comparative Syntax: Past, Present, and Future, March 1–2, 2018.
 All are welcome to attend.

 The Workshop will bring together established and emerging scholars who have worked extensively on major language regions of the world and/or issues related to cross-linguistic variation.
-The plenary speakers below and additional speakers TBA will offer talks on fundamental questions in contemporary syntactic theory and syntactic variation and how their languages of interest can shed light on these questions.
+The plenary speakers and additional speakers below will offer talks on fundamental questions in contemporary syntactic theory and syntactic variation and how their languages of interest can shed light on these questions.
 We are also soliciting poster presentations.

 - Edith Aldridge (Austronesian)